matthayes/anki_flex_dupes/README.md

 # Anki Flexible Duplicate Checking

 This modifies Anki's duplicate checking in the editor so that multiple fields are used in the check instead of just the first one.
+You can find the plugin [here](https://ankiweb.net/shared/info/1587955871).

 **How to use it:** Simply append `_pk` to any fields besides the first one that you want to be included in the duplicate check.